microsoft/Windows-driver-samples/audio/sysvad/README.md

 The computer where you install the driver is called the *target computer* or the *test computer*.
 Typically this is a separate computer from the computer on which you develop and build the driver package.
 The computer where you develop and build the driver is called the *host computer*.

 The process of moving the driver package to the target computer and installing the driver is called *deploying* the driver.
-You can deploy the sample driver, SlateAudioSample, automatically or manually.
+You can deploy the sample driver, TabletAudioSample or PhoneAudioSample, automatically or manually.

 ### Automatic deployment